Go directly to product information

 Assortment

-• The original Etnia merkén is available in our own packaging, in glass (45 grams) and stand-up pouch from 30 grams
+• In addition, the original Etnia Merkén is available in our own packaging, in glass (45 grams) and/or stand-up pouch.

 General advice

-• After opening, the ground meal can be kept for at least three months, provided it is kept in a closed container
+• After opening, the ground product has a shelf life of at least three months, provided it is kept in a closed package.

-• If you want to keep your merkén for a longer period, store your merkén just like piment d'Espelette in the refrigerator between 3 and 5° C.
+• If you want to keep your merkén for a long(er) time: store your merkén in the refrigerator between 3 and 5°C, just like piment d'Espelette.

 Best before: